-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 49.
-Russian Fairs Limited Liability Company Vladimir Moshkalo, Europe Office (23.05.2018 - 23.05.2020) Corporate Social Responsibility; Sustainable Consumption and Production; Waste management; Introduction of Environmental Standards ISO 14000; Annual Voluntary Environmental Reporting.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 49.
+Russian Fairs Limited Liability Company Vladimir Moshkalo, Europe Office (23.05.2018 - 23.05.2020) Small and Medium Business - Company Corporate Social Responsibility; Sustainable Consumption and Production; Waste management; Introduction of Environmental Standards ISO 14000; Annual Voluntary Environmental Reporting.
 Sub-programme 6 - Resource Efficiency After signing of the Memorandum of Understanding, we developed a Roadmap for joint activities.
 Activities will be started after approval of the Russian government on the plan for construction of the fair grounds in all 85 subjects of the Russian Federation.
 However, little progress has been made.
 Terms of Reference for the position of Environmental and Compliance officer to be enlisted by the company has been developed and adopted.
 A number of interviews with potential candidates have been taken.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 50.
-Safaricom Communication Division/ Cyrille-Lazare Siewe, Africa Office (16.08.2017 - 16.08.2019) Affordable and clean energy, data, sustainable cities and communities, responsible consumption and production, climate action, and marine litter.
+50. Safaricom Communication Division/ Cyrille- Lazare Siewe, Africa Office (16.08.2017 - 16.08.2019) Expired Small and Medium Enterprise - Corporation Affordable and clean energy, data, sustainable cities and communities, responsible consumption and production, climate action, and marine litter.
 Sub-programme 1 - Climate Change; Sub-Programme 4 - Environmental Governance; Sub-programme 7 - Environment under Review After the signing of the Memorandum of Understanding, we finalized an implementation plan that is now adopted and serves as a roadmap for both organizations.
 However, little progress has been made.
 A workshop is planned on the implementation of the agreed upon Sustainable Development Goals.
 We started working on air quality monitoring pursuant to the UNEA-3 resolution on Air Quality for Nairobi county.
 We also collaborated with Safaricom on waste management (Kenya Free Plastic Initiative for World Environment Day 2018).
 None